inspec/inspec-aws/docs/resources/aws_elasticsearchservice_domain.md

 # aws\_elasticsearchservice\_domain

-Use the `aws_elasticsearchservice_domain` InSpec audit resource to test properties of a single specific Elasticsearch Domain.
+Use the `aws_elasticsearchservice_domain` InSpec audit resource to test properties of a single specific Elasticsearch domain.

 The AWS::Elasticsearch::Domain resource creates an Amazon Elasticsearch Service (Amazon ES) domain.

 ## Syntax

 Ensure that a domain name exists.

-    describe aws_elasticsearchservice_domain(domain_name: 'DomainName') do
+    describe aws_elasticsearchservice_domain(domain_name: 'DOMAIN_NAME') do
       it { should exist }
     end

 ## Parameters

 `domain_name` _(required)_

+The name of an Elasticsearch domain.
+Pass the domain name as a key-value entry in a hash.

 For additional information, see the [AWS documentation on Elasticsearch Domain](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticsearch-domain.html).